ProtoSchool/organizing/README.md

 Organizing a ProtoSchool chapter?
 Wish you were?
 You're in the right place!

-_For more background on ProtoSchool or other ways to get involved, like building workshops, check out our [guide to contributing](https://github.com/protoschool/organizing/blob/master/CONTRIBUTING.md) or view our [launch presentation](https://github.com/protoschool/organizing/blob/master/presentations/ProtoSchool_Launch_Preso_2019-01-14.pdf)._
+_For more background on ProtoSchool or other ways to get involved, like building tutorials, check out our [guide to contributing](https://github.com/protoschool/organizing/blob/master/CONTRIBUTING.md) or view our [launch presentation](https://github.com/protoschool/organizing/blob/master/presentations/ProtoSchool_Launch_Preso_2019-01-14.pdf)._

 ## How to start a new ProtoSchool chapter